 rpm -Uvh https://download1.rpmfusion.org/free/el/rpmfusion-free-release-7.noarch.rpm

-4.3 Install additional programs. (root access required)
+4.3 Install VLC media player to play back video clips. (root access required)

-yum -y install vlc
+yum -y install vl

 4.4 If your system has an NVIDIA GPU, you need to install NVIDIA drivers.
 The following command will first detect the correct driver and then install it. (root access required)